Skip to main content

 note

 This compose file is not for production use.
 It is meant for local development and testing purposes only.
-It spawns a single Postgres instance with a replica set configuration.
+It spawns a single Postgres instance with logical replication enabled.
 For production use, consider using a more robust setup with multiple nodes and proper replication configurations.

-Navigate to ./drivers/postgres/config (if building locally) OR just create a directory (say OLAKE_DIRECTORY) anywhere in your system if you want to use Dockerzied OLake and create these files:
+Navigate to ./drivers/postgres/config (if building locally) OR just create a directory (say OLAKE_DIRECTORY) anywhere in your system if you want to use Dockerized OLake and create these files:

 1. docker-compose.yml

-3. writer.json -> Refer the additional-references for details on writer file config.
+3. destination.json -> Refer the additional-references for details on writer file config.

 discover-sync